WriterBewareLogoSmall

 What Editors Do

-A freelance or independent editor is someone who, for a fee, will undertake to read your manuscript for structure, style, plot, character development, continuity, and grammatical and technical errors.
-They may rewrite your ms. to fix problems, or provide notations and detailed advice so you can address them.
+A freelance or independent editor is someone who, for a fee, will undertake to read your manuscript for structure, style, plot, character development, continuity, and/or grammatical and technical errors.
+Depending on the terms of your agreement with them, they may themselves make the changes needed to fix problems, or provide notations and detailed advice so you can address them.

 What’s the difference between a freelance editor and an in-house editor?